brunoruviaro/ardour4-tutorial/_posts/2014-08-19-changing-edit-modes.md

 and breakpoints (in an automation curve).
 When this Cursor Mode is selected, your cursor pointer will look like a little hand icon.

-### Range (shortcut "*R*")
+### Range Mode (shortcut "*R*")

 ![R]({{ site.url }}/images/Ardour4_EditModes_R.png)

-This Cursor Mode allows you to click and drag to define or resize Ranges.
+This Cursor Mode allows you to click and drag to define or resize time Ranges.
 When this Cursor Mode is selected, your cursor pointer will look like a vertical line.
+Time ranges can be selected over one or several tracks, depending on the selection of your tracks.

 ### **Cut Mode** (shortcut *"C"*)